jjk1492/WebCheckers/docs/DesignDoc.md

 ![The WebCheckers Domain Model](domain-model.png)

 > The domain itself for a game of checkers is fairly simple.
-Each game being played is played on a single board by two players.
+Each game being played is played on a single board by two players (or a Player and an AIplayer).
 Each player controls 12 pieces of a given color (at the start), which are placed in a pattern on the 64 Squares on the Board.

 ## Architecture and Design